mahlberg-lab/clic/docs/cliccorpora.rst

 An overview of the corpora available in CLiC can be seen from the Counts tab.
-Simply choose the corpus for which you want to see the list of books and the Counts tab will provide a table showing the names of the books and the word counts for each book and the corpus in total.
+Simply choose the corpus for which you want to see the list of books and the Counts tab will provide a table listing the names and word counts for each book, per subset and in total.

 As of version 1.6.1, released in November 2017, CLiC contains 138 texts, mainly from the 19th century; for a full list of titles please refer to Appendix 1.
 The procedure followed for retrieving, cleaning and importing the most